unyuuie/newsletter_test/README.md

 1. Open the corresponding GitHub repository.
 2. Enable Git Pages (Select the repository >> Settings >> Pages >> Press the link in bold)
 3. Select master branch (or the primary branch).
-4. wait a few minute.
+4. Wait for a few minute.
-5. Open the GitHub Pages link to check everything works properly.
+5. Open the GitHub Pages link to check if everything works properly.

 ## For Gmail Outreach Sponsors: Copy the Context From Git Pages
 Copy all content from GitHub Pages and paste it directly into the email body for Gmail delivery.